llapgoch/genesis-tracker/README.md

 genesis-tracker
 ===============

-Diet and exercise tracker for the 2 Day Wythenshawe Study.
+Diet and exercise tracker for the 2 Day Wythenshawe Programme.